fot. z archiwum przewodnika

 • Flight tickets to and from Tirana / Flight tickets to and from Korfu and ferry to Saranda

-• Transfer to and from Tirana (around 70 Euro) or Saranda (around 40 Euro)
+• Transfer to and from Tirana (around 90 euro) or Saranda (around 50 euro)

 • Minor expenses (souvenirs, additional snacks, admission tickets in free time, etc.)

-Please plan your trip to arrive to Tirana or Saranda rather early, not later that 15:00.
-You will be transferred to Gjirokastra by car – please remember it takes 3-4 hours.
-If you decide to reach Gjirokastra on your own – the group will meet there in the late afternoon.
-You will check in at the hotel and then will be able to take a walk in the beautiful, medieval city center.
-Take a look a those small streets, a 12th century castle, Old Bazaar church and mosque, Enver Hoxha’s house and the Skenduli house – a model example of a local, traditional muslim house.
+Plan your trip to arrive to Tirana or Saranda rather early, not later that 14:00.
+If you’d like to have transfer to Gjirokaster arranged – we can do it upon request.
+Please remember it takes 3-4 hours by car to get there from Tirana.
+Upon reaching Gjirokaster you will check in to the hotel, refresh, rest a bit and then (time permitting) you can take a walk in the beautiful, medieval city center.
+Exploring those small, charming streets is definitely worth it, with a lot to see there: a 12th century castle, Old Bazaar church and mosque, Enver Hoxha’s house and the Skenduli house – a model example of a local, traditional muslim house.
 Gjirokastra is an UNESCO Heritage site.
-In the evening a welcome dinner will be served in a restaurant, so you will have fun together with all riders and guides.
-The group stays for the night at a hotel.
+In the evening a welcome dinner will be held in a restaurant, where you will meet all the riders and your guides and have fun together.
+During the meeting your head guide will tell you a bit about the trail and answer all questions.
+Night in a hotel.

 2. Day 2 The Tree Of Life

 After breakfast the group will be taken by car to the stable, where everyone will get a horse.
 After saddling up the group will ride to the village of Karjan.
 The place, centuries ago, was a popular stop for trade caravans.
 Nowadays one can amaze at small churches and an old, Roman bridge there.
 The landscape is quite idyllic: hills and valleys all around with small streams flowing here and there.
 We will reach Drino river, locally called „The Tree Of Life”.
-It’s the most important source of water in the vicinity, as well as a part of old local, pagan beliefs.
+It’s the most important source of water in the vicinity, as well as a part of old, local, pagan beliefs.
 During the ride we will cross The Holy Trinity castle ruins, a strategic point that controlled caravan routes, reconstructed by Ali Pasha in 1809-1810.
 During communism period the ruins were used for military purposes.
-We will stop in a village of Erind for a break and stay for the night at a local family’s house.
+We will stop for a lunch break in the village of Shen Toder.
+Once rested we will continue our journey to reach the village of Karjan in about 1.5 hours.
+There we will be welcome by a local family who will host us for the night.
+We will tend to our horses and once they are fed, we will have dinner.
+Our hosts will serve local dishes, often made of ingredients sourced from their own garden, accompanied by raki and wine.

 3. Day 3 Caravan path

 We wil ride north that day, follow an ancient trade road of Zhapa, made of stone, with a nice view on mountains, hills and valleys.
 The first break will take place in a village of Small Labova, well-known all over the south for its wonderful church and big houses, today mostly ruined, that used to belong to more influential merchants.
 Labova is also the birthplace of Vangjel Zhapa, a famous businessman, philantropist and the precursor of modern Olimpic Games.
 After visiting the unique, medieval church we will mount up again.
 Look around on our way to Cajupi – you should notice some interesting plants here an there: mountain tea, oregano, wild roses and other local flora.
 We will ride in Cajupi valley and have a longer stop there, at a local shepherds’ place, surrounded by sheep and accompanied by shepherd dogs.
-A nearby tower is an another trace of caravans.
-In the middle ages the area was also a hideout for bandits, named „Hija e Mallkuar” – The Cursed Shadow.
-In the evening we will reach the village of Nderan, where famous Albanian mountain honey is made – ten different tastes of honey, depending on the season and bee pasture.
-We will stay for the night hosted by a local Vlach family.
+The shepherds, depending on the time of the year, can have up to 1000 sheep in the valley.
+Then the trail will follow a path to a place that, in the middle ages, was a bandit hideout named „Hija e Mallkuar” – The Cursed Shadow.
+In the evening we will reach the village of Nderan, where we will stay here for two nights hosted by a local family.

 5. Day 5 Time travel

 We will ride towards the town of Libohova.
 The trail is demanding and very picturesque at the same time, finishing at the Swallow Rock, 500 m above the river of Suha.
 We will have picnic lunch break next to the Church of Labova of the Cross, the oldest church in Albania, built by Justinian the Great in 554.
 According to the legend Justinian married Teodora in a small chapel in the village.
 Local inhabitants preserved her wedding dress for centuries.
 Our next stop is Libohova, a small town located at the foot of the Bureto Mountain.
 Archaeological excavations revealed that there was an ancient settlement here and the town entered its best period in 17th century, as an important trade center.
 In the afternoon you can take a long walk and visit Libohova’s castle, a Bektashi cult spot and the tomb of Ali Pasha’s sister, Shanisha.
-We stay for the night with another local family and enjoy delicious, local food.
+We stay for the night with another local family, tend to our horses, help our hosts with some of the chores around their farm and, of course, enjoy delicious, local food.

-We’ll spend the first half of the day in the saddle.
+We’ll spend the first half of the day in the saddle, in pretty scenic surroundings.
 After breakfast we will ride through hills and the Drino valley.
-The group will cross streams and climb uphill to Antigonea National Park, where we will stop for a visit.
+On our way we will cross streams and climb uphill to Antigonea National Park, where we will stop for a visit.
 Antigonea was built in year 295 on the order of king Pyrrus and named after his wife, Antigone.
-Let’s leave the park and have the last moment in the saddle – our next stop will be at the stables.
-We will have lunch in a nearby village and go by cars to Gjirokastra.
-In the evening we will have a farewell dinner in a restaurant.
-Night at the hotel.
+We definitely recommed taking a walk around this unusual place.
+Then we’ll leave the park and ride for the last hour until we reach the stable.
+It’s time unsaddle our horses, thank them and take them to their pastures.
+We will have lunch in a nearby village of Asim Zeneli and then go by cars to Gjirokastra.
+After checking in the hotel we still have time to rest and/or explore Gjirokastra’s old town.
+In the evening we will have our last, farewell dinner in a restaurant, after which we can still… hit the bar. 😉

 8. Day 8 Farewell to Albania